-The “Supporting Learners in an Online Environment” virtual conference is committed to providing an inclusive, welcoming, and respectful environment for all participants to discuss ideas relating to education.
+The “Moving Forward: Learning from the COVID-19 Pandemic Conference” virtual conference is committed to providing an inclusive, welcoming, and respectful environment for all participants to discuss ideas relating to education.
 Participants should recognize and respect the diversity of opinions and beliefs that are brought together when multiple institutions with distinct missions engage in intentional collaboration.
 Part of the strength and uniqueness of our collaboration is that we offer an educational setting that values open intellectual engagement with ideas, pedagogies, and persons that may differ from our own experiences.

 Thus, the goal of the “Moving Forward: Learning from the COVID-19 Pandemic Conference” is to support a community-based collaborative effort to further the advancement of quality teaching and learning.
 During this collaborative process, it should be recognized that the individuality of each institution remains intact in regard to its policies and mission.